OdyOSG/KOIOS/README.md

 ## Usage

+Users must provide at least one valid VCF file in either .vcf or .vcf.gz format.
+This may be in the form of a single file, or a directory containing a set of .vcf or .vcf.gz files.

-Users may simply run KOIOS according to the following commands, replacing the relevant information:
+Users may simply run KOIOS according to the following simple pipeline:

     library(KOIOS)

+    #Load the OMOP Genomic Vocabulary into R
     concepts <- loadConcepts()

+    #Specify input file or directort
-    vcf <- loadVCF(userVCF = "Input VCF")
+    vcf <- loadVCF(userVCF = "Input.vcf")

+    #Specify and load human reference genome, if known
     ref <- "hg19"
     ref.df <- loadReference(ref)

+    #Process VCF and generate all relevant HGVSG identifiers for input records
     vcf.df <- processVCF(vcf)
     vcf.df <- generateHGVSG(vcf = vcf.df, ref = ref.df)

+    #Generate all known alleles, including transcript and protein alleles
     alleles.df <- processClinGen(vcf.df,ref,generateAll = generateTranscripts)

+    #Combine this output data with the OMOP Genomic vocab to produce output
     concepts.df <- addConcepts(alleles.df, concepts)

 If the user is unaware of the reference genome used to generate a given VCF file, they may use the “automatic” mode found within the userScript.R file, or alternatively run the following command:

     vcf <- loadVCF(userVCF = "Input VCF")
     ref <- findReference(vcf)
+    ref.df <- loadReference(ref)

 ## Getting help